Silhouettes (Avicii song)

-"Silhouettes" is a song by Swedish house producer and DJ Avicii featuring vocals from Swedish singer Salem Al Fakir.
+"Silhouettes" is a song by Swedish house producer and DJ Avicii featuring uncredited vocals from Swedish singer Salem Al Fakir.
 The track was first released on 27 April 2012 in the United Kingdom.
 It had previously been leaked on the internet in early 2011, albeit with a different song pitch.
 Some music blogs erroneously posted "Flash" by Tatana and Scaloni.

 Track listing

 Chart performance

 For the week ending 11 May 2012, "Silhouettes" debuted at number fifty on the Irish Singles Chart.
 The track marked Avicii's fourth appearance on the chart, following "Seek Bromance", "Collide", and "Levels" - which peaked at number forty-nine and number three respectively.

 Music video

 A music video was released on YouTube on 7 June 2012.
-The music video shows a person before and after undergoing gender-affirming surgery.
+The music video shows a person, presumably a trans woman, before and after undergoing gender-affirming surgery, and how the surgery improves their social life.
 An alternate version just featuring Avicii performing at various venues in the United States has also been produced.